 Prize is intended to celebrate important work and to:

 and showcase the factors and approaches that most

 visiblity of successsful ideas, programs, innovations,

 others to emulate the accomplishments of the Prize

 The Prize amount is $60,000.00

 The Prize is an original bronze statue "Celebration" created by famed sculptor Robert Holmes for the Foundation and cast again as an additional original edition for each recipient using the "lost wax" method.

-The year 2013 Fries Prize will be awarded in Fall 2013 at a CDC
+The year 2014 Fries Prize was awarded in Fall 2014 at the CDC